11 Easy Ways To Modernize Brown Cabinets

 Whether you already have brown cabinets installed or are looking to purchase some in the near future, fear not… Brown cabinets are as great a choice as ever.
 In fact, there has actually been an uptick in the use of brown cabinets as homeowners welcome the feel of earthy, environmental vibes in their home.

-From shaker doors to handcrafted antique designs, there’s a multitude of brown cabinet styles to choose from that will add value and style to your kitchen.
+From barn doors to handcrafted antique designs, there’s a multitude of brown cabinet styles to choose from that will add value and style to your kitchen.
 Additionally, there are many ways to enhance your kitchen design to modernize the look of brown cabinets, from appliances to hardware.
 Read on to learn all the best ways to refresh brown cabinets without completing a full remodel.

 #1.
 Upgrade The Hardware